Assurance Assurance Governance Human review 4 min read

 The problem is not only that AI can be wrong.
 It is that it can be wrong in a way that looks tidy, credible, and ready to use.

-That is exactly why it is risky.
+That is what makes it risky.

 Why polished errors are harder than obvious ones

-A summary might quietly drop the caveat that mattered.
+A summary might quietly lose the caveat that mattered.
 Minutes might turn uncertainty into wording that reads like agreement.
-An action log might assign ownership too neatly.
-A briefing might sound more definite than the underlying evidence really supports.
-None of that feels dramatic in the moment, but in regulated environments, where records, decisions, and communications may need to stand up to scrutiny later, that kind of polished inaccuracy is not a minor quality issue.
-It is a governance issue.
+An action log might assign ownership more neatly than the discussion justified.
+A briefing might sound firmer than the underlying evidence really supports.

 Fluency is not assurance.
 Something can be well written and still not be dependable.